SkivHisink/RPyMDD/README.md

 **Finam.ru**: Access financial data using Python from the Finam.ru platform.

 ## About
+This repository is based on Vyacheslav Arbuza's article, "Review of Packages for R for Market Data Downloading."
 Feel free to explore, experiment, and enhance your data analysis capabilities with the rich features provided in this repository.
 Happy coding! 🚀